 Week 1 vs Tampa Bay Buccaneers

 The first game of the season is always important and sets the tone for the rest of the year.
 Last year an injury plagued 49ers team lost big (27-9) to a full strength Buccaneers team that had caught teams off guard all season long.
 This year, the story could be different for the 49ers who will field its full roster in week 1.
 The Bucs made a name for themselves with their aggressive offensive plays, predicated on deep shots down field, and will look to keep the offensive pressure high under the leadership of new head coach Bruce Arians.
 As this is the first game for Arians in Tampa Bay, you can expect him to throw everything he has at the 49ers and show that he is the right man for the job in Tampa Bay.
 Look for the 49ers to get after the Bucs QB, Jamis Winston and disrupt the timing of the fabled Bruce Arians offense.
-Whether or not you consider the Bucs to be a legit contender or not, they are a team coming into a new year, with a new coach, and plenty of talent to make teams pay when they are on offense.
+Whether you consider the Bucs to be a legit contender or not, they are a team coming into a new year, with a new coach, and plenty of talent to make teams pay when they are on offense.
 This game will set the tone for both teams this year, and I predict this to be an exciting matchup that 49er fans will be looking forward to.

 Week 3 vs Pittsburgh Steelers